guilhermesimoes-kabum/teste_nfe/README.md

 ## Architecture
 ```
-|_ domain/           //Deepest Layer of the project, she has not knowledge of anything but herself
+|_ domain/           //Deepest Layer of the project, it has not knowledge of anything but herself
 	|_ adapter/      //Adapters to 'normalize' and mapped data to differents interfaces
 	|_ entities/     //Rules espcified business
 	|_ interface/    //Interfaces for abstract modules